 In the ancient Indian system of yoga they identified prana as the universal life force or energy which distinguishes the living from the dead, WOW here is a conscious place for us to thank every breath we take don’t you think?

 These yogic seers observed the power of the breath to increase one’s prana and were guided to developed special breathing techniques to increase life energy, maintain health and create a calm, clear state of mind that is conducive for meditation and to maintain our whole wellbeing in alignment.

-For a more in depth articles and research on breathing from authorities in the field click the button below, we would like to offer these extended information for the ones that are searching for a deeper knowledge on this subject.
+For more in-depth articles and research on breathing from authorities in the field click the button below, we would like to offer this extended information for the ones that are searching for a deeper knowledge on this subject.

 Breathing is one of the basic human functions yet it is the most powerful force that keeps us alive.
-When we are aware of our breath, we are at a source that create life for us.
+When we are aware of our breath, we are at a source that creates the life for us.

-Breathing connects our mind with the body and let us expand and there we are in rhythm with life, nature and by that with it all.
+Breathing connects our mind with the body and lets us expand and there we are in rhythm with life, nature and by that with it all.